 Tuscan White Bean Pasta

 Tuscan white bean pasta is the ultimate quick and easy dinner that is sure to please everyone!
-This healthy sun-dried tomato and kale pasta recipe is comforting without being overly heavy.
-This healthy meatless meal is made with pantry staples and great for meal prep!
+Ready in 15 minutes, this sun-dried tomato and kale pasta recipe is comforting without being overly heavy.
+This healthy meatless meal is made with pantry staples and great for meal prep.

-If you love the flavors of this White Bean Tuscan pasta, try this Mediterranean Orzo with Kale.
+If you love the flavors of this white bean Tuscan pasta, try this Mediterranean Orzo with Kale or Tuscan White Beans and Rice.

 Tuscan white bean pasta in a large white bowl.